 Sliders are the finest alternative to typing when it comes to defining a range (be it for price, age, or any other type of number).
 Users can simply swipe horizontally and customize their actions.
 However, when using slider, make sure that the user is able to visualize the change in number easily.

 UI must harmonize with the app UX.
 Ensure that when adding input, the interface elements like keyboard should not affect the usability.

 To make the interface interactive, it is necessary to guide the users with form labels.
 With this, make it a point to position the form labels.
 Here are a few tips for positioning the labels right:

 When designing forms, ensure that you are giving users enough space to enter text and review it, if needed.
 When form labels are left-aligned, they take away the space to view the the text box clearly and consequently the data entered into it.
 Such practices also disable them to spot any typing errors, leading to submission to erroneous forms.

 To overcome the limitations of left-aligned labels, the idea is to add the label above the form field.
 This will give enough space to the users for add and review the input that they have provided and will clearly define as of what kind of information is needed to be entered in a particular field.

 4. Validate Form Input in Real Time

 As discussed above, making the users do less is the key to a form design that works.
-For saving the time, ensure that the entries done in the form are validated in real time so that form submission does not fail.
-It is annoying for users to fill the details gain and getting to know the standards for form fields after taping the submit button.
+For saving time, ensure that the entries done in the form are validated in real-time so that form submission does not fail.
+In order to improve the user experience and prevent frustration, it's important to ensure that the entries made in a form are validated in real-time.
+This can be achieved through the use of a conditional form builder, which allows for dynamic form fields that appear or disappear based on the user's responses.
+It is annoying for users to fill in the details again and getting to know the standards for form fields after taping the submit button.
 As the user keeps adding info to the form, keep validating it.